Frequently Asked Questions

 Q. "I'm hearing a lot about lead-free these days.
 What does that have to do with plumbing products and how does the new lead-free legislation affect me?"

 A. Basically, the laws implemented Jan.
-1st, 2014 require plumbing products that come in contact with drinking water to be essentially lead free (less than 0.25% weighted average).
-For further information about how the law determines what is lead free, rules regarding which plumbing products must be lead free, and who these laws will affect, please visit our LEAD FREE Plumbing Information page.
+1st, 2014 require plumbing products that come in contact with drinking water to be "essentially lead free" (less than 0.25% weighted average).
+For further information about how the law determines what is "lead free", rules regarding which plumbing products must be "lead free", and who these laws will affect, please click here.

 Q. "Why should I choose a WaterSense labeled faucet?"

 A. Well, the numbers can speak for themselves: It is estimated that by installing WaterSense labeled faucets and accessories, the average household can save more than 500 gallons per year.
 Most of us know that we can conserve water by turning off the tap when not in use, but many may not know you can save water while using it with the right water saving faucet.
 The WaterSense partnership program is sponsored by the EPA which provides water conservation and quality guidelines for participating manufacturers.
 All products with the WaterSense label have had complete third party certification and testing to ensure they meet the criteria, which is to reduce water use by 20-30 percent with out sacrificing performance and also maintain high quality standards.
 Please note that due to state low-flow regulations, we cannot ship non-WaterSense certified lavatory faucets or showerheads to customers in Colorado.
 Please check to ensure the product you're selecting is WaterSense certified prior to ordering to help avoid any delays or problems with your order.

 Q. "What kind of products are WaterSense labeled?"